 SALO COSLOVSKY

-I am an Associate Professor at NYU’s Robert F. Wagner School of Public Service, and a lead researcher with Projeto Amazônia 2030.
-My work focuses on how government agencies can protect workers, the environment, consumers and citizens in general, while enhancing private firms’ ability to compete.
+I am an Associate Professor of Urban Planning and Public Service at NYU Wagner and a lead researcher with Projeto Amazonia 2030.
+My research analyzes how government agencies can protect workers, the environment and consumers while enhancing private firms’ ability to compete.

-Early in my career, I examined the enforcement of labor laws and food safety standards, and published much of this work in English-language academic journals.
-Occasionally, my findings reached beyond academia, resonating with practitioners and a broader audience.More recently, I shifted towards studying climate policy and have been examining how we can foster forest-friendly enterprises in the Brazilian Amazon.
-To engage the decision-makers who can shape the future of this vital region, I chose to publish most of my findings in Portuguese.
-As part of this effort, I have been writing monthly op-eds for O Estado de São Paulo, one of Brazil’s leading newspapers.
+Early in my career, I examined the enforcement of labor laws and food safety standards and published much of my work in academic journals.
+Since 2020, I have been expanding on this foundation to study climate policy and ways to foster forest-friendly enterprises in the Amazon.
+I frame it as a productivist response to mainstream environmentalism.
+Given the urgency of the topic, I chose to publish much of my work in Portuguese to reach those shaping the future of that vital region.
+As part of this effort, I write monthly op-eds for O Estado de São Paulo, one of Brazil’s leading newspapers

-My research on forest-based economic development has attracted significant attention from both Brazilian and international press.
-It has also gained traction in policy circles.
-As a result, some of its key ideas have been incorporated into federal and state-level government initiatives in Brazil.
-Through my ongoing involvement in implementation, I am gaining first-hand insights into the challenges and opportunities of green growth.
+My work has attracted significant media attention in Brazil and internationally.
+It has also gained enough traction in policy circles that core elements have been incorporated into federal and state-level government initiatives in Brazil.
+Through direct involvement with their implementation, I am gaining first-hand insights into the challenges and opportunities of green growth.

-I hold a Doctorate in Urban Studies and Planning from MIT, a Master of Arts in Law and Diplomacy from the Fletcher School at Tufts University, and a Bachelor’s in Public Administration from the Getúlio Vargas Foundation in São Paulo, Brazil.
-My CV is here.
-And you can connect with me on LinkedIn or by email here.
+I hold a Ph.D. in Urban Studies and Planning from MIT, an M.A. in Law and Diplomacy from the Fletcher School at Tufts University, and a Bachelor’s in Public Administration from the Getúlio Vargas Foundation in São Paulo, Brazil.

 Sustainable Development